SteamBrew/app/README.md

 ## Getting started
 This is still in alpha development and is nowhere near being finished.

+In the settings you will need to enable Developer mode under System and then CEF Remote Debugging under Developer.

+Then go to desktop mode and run the install.sh script

 ## Features
 - Custom keyboard themes